 5. Fill the cavity with the glass ionomer right away.
 Use your filling tool to carry a small amount of the glass ionomer mixture to the cavity.
 Carefully press the mixture against the sides of the cavity.
 Then add more glass ionomer to fill the center of the cavity.
+Work quickly and carefully.

 Keep adding glass ionomer until the cavity is over-filled.
 Put extra glass ionomer in any other pits on the surface of the tooth near the cavity.
 Rub petroleum jelly on your finger and press down firmly onto the filling for a few seconds, rolling your finger from side to side.
-This will make the filling smooth.
+This will smooth the top of the filling.

-Remove vour finger carefully from the side so vou do not lift out the filling.
+Remove your finger carefully from the side so you do not lift out the filling.